-- Fixed – Are annuities that guarantee payout.
+- Fixed – guarantee payout

-Each type can be tailored to meet the suitability of the purchaser, which is the broker’s responsibility.
+Each type of annuities can be tailored to meet the suitability of the investor, which is the broker’s responsibility.
 Depending on the type of product selected, an annuity allows you to convert a single lump-sum of money, which is referred to as a premium, into a lifetime of guaranteed income payments (Fixed).
 You are able to recover your money if the need arises at any time.
 You will, however, receive less than you initially invested due to surrender charges.
 Another route that can be taken is receiving a payment which is determined by the performance of your annuity’s underlying investments (Variable).
 Immediate and deferred are self-explanatory.

-A surrender charge is a fee paid by the owner of the variable annuity to withdrawn all of or some of their principle before the annuity’s surrender period has expired.
+A surrender charge is a fee paid by the owner of the variable annuity to withdraw all of or some of their principal before the annuity’s surrender period has expired.
 Let’s say hypothetically you invested $250,000 in a 10-year annuity with a 5-year surrender period and a 10% surrender charge.
 Depending on what annuity you purchased you are either receiving payments now, or will receive payments at a later date.

 FINRA Quantitative Suitability